owlbarn/owl_ode/README.md

 We could provide two interfaces, one takes a stepper function and performs just a step, and can be iterated manually (like `odeint` in the current sundials implementation, or the integrators in the current ocaml implementation), and a lower level one mimicking sundials and odepack, that only performs each integration step separately.

 We currently cannot have implicit methods for the lack of vector-valued root finding functions.
-We should add implementations for those, and then introduce some implicit methods (e.g. the implicit Stoermer-Verlet is much more robust and works nicely for non-separable Hamiltonians).
+We should add implementations for those, and then introduce some implicit methods (e.g. the implicit Störmer-Verlet is much more robust and works nicely for non-separable Hamiltonians).
 At least we can use Sundials for now `:-)`

-It would also be nice to provide a function that takes the pair (t, y) and returns the interpolated function.
+It would also be nice to provide a function that takes the pair `(t, y)` and returns the interpolated function.

 We should make the integrators more robust and with better failure modes, we could take inspiration from the very readable scipy implementation [https://github.com/scipy/scipy/blob/v1.2.0/scipy/integrate/_ivp/rk.py#L15].